-- Just like FPA, it is less used in cost estimation model.
+- Just like FPA, it is less used in the cost estimation model.
 Hence, it must be converted to LOC.

-3. Total number of processes in detailed data flow diagram: Data Flow Diagram(DFD) represents the functional view of a software.
-The model depicts the main processes/functions involved in software and flow of data between them.
-Utilization of number of functions in DFD to predict software size.
+3. Total number of processes in detailed data flow diagram: Data Flow Diagram(DFD) represents the functional view of software.
+The model depicts the main processes/functions involved in software and the flow of data between them.
+Utilization of the number of functions in DFD to predict software size.
 Already existing processes of similar type are studied and used to estimate the size of the process.
 Sum of the estimated size of each process gives the final estimated size.

-- It is independent of programming language.
+- It is independent of the programming language.

 4. Function Point Analysis: In this method, the number and type of functions supported by the software are utilized to find FPC(function point count).
 The steps in function point analysis are: